History of the Liberation of Dachau, Part 2: April 30, 1945

 At Dachau, there were thousands of inmates who were dying of a typhus epidemic that had been ravaging the camp since the previous fall.
 Between February and April, over 13,000 prisoners died.
 Even in the month after liberation, 4,500 would die of typhus, malnutrition, and other diseases.

-It was a clear day when my father’s division moved into the camp to clear and capture the eastern section, which contained the inmates’ enclosure.
+It was a clear day when my father’s division moved into the camp to clear and capture the eastern section containing the inmates’ enclosure.
 Within a half-mile of the camp, a stench permeated the air like burning garbage and singed chicken feathers.
 My father had seen a lot of action and death for several months.
 But nothing could have prepared him emotionally for what he was about to see.

 It was only later that their fear gave way to joy.